Vlevinski/Student_Tutor/README.md

 #  Student project      (on development)

 ## Learning Python on the go

-Simple project to check regular python code knowledge at one University in Sweden
+Simple project for regular python code knowledge test

 ## Files list: